top of page

 The adjective 'judicious' derives its etymological roots from the Latin word 'judiciosus,' which is formed from 'judicium' (meaning 'judgment' or 'discernment').
 In its Latin origins, 'judiciosus' conveyed the notion of having sound judgment, wisdom, and discernment.
 As the word evolved and made its way into Middle English and later into modern English, it retained this sense of having or showing good judgment, wisdom, and discretion.
 'Judicious' thus aptly describes individuals or actions characterized by careful consideration and wise decision-making, emphasizing the importance of sound judgment and discernment in various contexts.
 The etymology of 'judicious' underscores its connection to the concept of judgment and discernment as essential qualities of wise and prudent decision-makers.

-Quiz: Find the meaning of the adjective judicious:
+Find the correct meaning of the adjective judicious:

 Try Again!